RealBusinessAccount/SplitBit-Emulator/SplitBit Programming Manual.md

 11 | BRQ | Branch on Q. If Q is zero, loads the immediate next two bytes of Program Memory into the Program Counter.
 12 | BRA | Branch on A. If A is zero, loads the immediate next two bytes of Program Memory into the Program Counter.
 13 | BRB | Branch on B. If B is zero, loads the immediate next two bytes of Program Memory into the Program Counter.
+14 | BRC  | Branch if Carry is set.
-14 | CALL | Stores all the registers to the Stack, A, B, Q, the Data Pointer, and the Program Counter, then performs an immediate branch.
+17 | CALL | Call subroutine.
+Stores all the registers to the Stack, A, B, Q, the Data Pointer, and the Program Counter, then performs an immediate branch.
+18 | CALLA | Conditional Call on A. Calls subroutine if A is zero.
+19 | CALLB | Conditional Call on B. Calls subroutine if B is zero.
+1A | CALLQ | Conditional Call on Q. Calls subroutine if Q is zero.
+1B | CALLCF | Conditional Call on Carry.
+Calls subroutine if the Carry Flag is set.
-15 | RET  | Restores all registers from the Stack, then immediately branches to the Return Address by setting the Program Counter to the next instruction after the last CALL.
+1F | RET  | Restores all registers from the Stack, then immediately branches to the Return Address by setting the Program Counter to the next instruction after the last CALL.
-16 | BRC  | Branch if Carry is set.

 ### Register Operations: 11 Instructions
 | Hex Code | Mnemonic | Description         |